patmigliaccio/go-web/README.md

 # Go Web Application

-An application built from the ground up in the [Go programming language](golang).
+An application built from the ground up in the [Go](https://golang.org/) programming language using microservices and a [Redis](https://redis.io/) data store.
 A work in progress that will eventually become a full featured web app.

 ## Starting Web App